-This is in brief what we saw on our two week trip around Sri Lanka.
+This is in brief what we saw on our two week trip around the tropical island of Sri Lanka.
 So where did we go then?

-You can see our Sri Lanka travel route on the map.
-First north from Colombo where the main airport is, then east to the Center and on to the East Coast, down the East Coast, back west to Polonnaruwa and Sigiriya and south to Kandy and across mountains to Nuwara Eliya.
-Then all the way down to Tissamaharama and Yala National Park in the south and back to Colombo all the way along the coast.
+You can see our Sri Lanka travel itinerary on the map.
+We first headed north from Colombo where the main airport is, then east to the island’s center and on to the east coast, down the east coast.
+After that we turned back west to Polonnaruwa and Sigiriya and south to Kandy and across mountains to Nuwara Eliya.
+Then all the way down to Tissamaharama and Yala National Park in the south and back to Colombo along the coast.

 On the plane to Sri Lanka

-Normally when we travel I’m doing all the planning job myself but why not do it this way?
-It was a good idea to trust a local expert, not least when we wanted to see most of Sri Lanka in just two weeks.
+Normally when we travel I’m doing all the planning job myself but this time was different.
+It is a good idea to have a local expert arranging everything, not least when we were to see most of Sri Lanka in only two weeks.
 The program was heavy but it gave us a lot.

 Driving in Sri Lanka